Leechpool Caterpillar Nursery & After-School Club

 Every child has their own Keyperson who will work with your child and you.
-She will make next steps plans for your child, based on your child’s interests which she will share with you.
-In addition to this the Inco will make specific Play Plans focused on your child’s area of need which will again be shared with you.
+They will make next steps plans for your child, based on your child’s interests which they will share with you.
+In addition to this the Inco will make specific Action Plans for Inclusion focused on your child’s area of need, which will again be shared with you.

 The nursery is also able to call upon the Inclusion team at the Early Childhood Service who are a team of teachers and specialists who will be able to suggest strategies that will support your child at pre-school.

 Every child has an individual learning plan made for them by their Keyperson based on the curriculum.
-They will also have * photographic evidence and observations linked to each area of learning, on your child’s Seesaw account * a Learning Journal which will contain observations and photographs of your child to support the staff to assess and make plans to progress your child’s development.
+They will also have * photographic evidence and observations linked to each area of learning, on your child’s Seesaw account * a Learning Journal which will contain observations and conversations about your child.
+This enables the staff to assess and make plans, to progress your child’s development.
 You are welcome to see your child’s Learning Journal at any time. * All families have digital access to Seesaw, to follow their child’s learning journey*